 There are some specific situations that are worth exploring further.
 Let’s check those out and then look at how we can isolate our subdomain data in GA4.

-What if My Subdomains Have Different GTM Container Codes?
+What if My Subdomains Have Different GTM Container Codes But I Want to Track Subdomains Together?

-Many subdomains are set up this way.
+This is possible as well.
 The primary domain has one Google Tag Manager container code.
 The subdomain has another Google Tag Manager container code.
-In the days of Universal Analytics (UA), each of those container codes would hold different UA properties.

-With GA4, you can still keep those multiple container codes.
+With GA4, you can still keep those multiple container codes and track your Google Analytics subdomains together.
 However, all container codes should hold the same GA4 Measurement ID (see image above) in their GA4 configuration tags.

-Let’s back up a step start about the beginning with this unwanted referral business.
+Let’s back up a step and define unwanted referrals.

 What Are Unwanted Referrals in GA4?